yp-edu/yp-edu.github.io/pages/_articles/fhe-for-open-model-audits.md

 First, FHE stands for "fully homomorphic encryption", a framework for cryptosystems supporting computation on cyphertexts.
 As the name "fully homomorphic" suggests, the beauty of the method is enabling a correspondence between computation in the encrypted space and the clear space.
 Indeed, if $\varepsilon$ is the encryption mechanism, $\varepsilon(\lambda \cdot A + B)=\lambda\circ\varepsilon(A)\star\varepsilon(B)$, such that a series of computations can be performed while encrypted, only needing to decrypt the result.

 **Why does it matter?** It matters because it means that the computation can be performed by an untrusted entity w.r.t. the input data.
 For the entity performing the computation, it also means that you don't need to give away your "secret sauce", i.e. the series of computations.
 This scheme adheres to the spirit of zero trust by design.
 This enables the building of privacy-preserving applications that might leverage highly tailored features based on your personal data without any leak.
+Such applications could range from content recommendation, based on your age, sex or localisation, to health checks.

 > [!todo] Privacy Checklist
 >